-NOTE 17 SUBSEQUENT EVENTS
+NOTE 18 SUBSEQUENT EVENTS

 Management is required to consider events subsequent to the financial statement date for potential adjustment to or disclosure in the consolidated financial statements.
-Therefore, Management has evaluated subsequent events through December 8, 2020, the date which the consolidated financial statements were available for issue and noted the following events which met the disclosure criteria:
+Therefore, Management has evaluated subsequent events through May 12, 2022, the date which the consolidated financial statements were available for issue and noted the following event which met the disclosure criteria.